civican/legisinfo/42-1/bills/C-86/bill_text.md

     an interest or right, or a combination of interests or rights, referred to in paragraph (1)(a) is held jointly by those individuals; or

-    a right, or combination of rights**,** referred to in paragraph (1)(a) is subject to any agreement or arrangement under which the right or rights are to be exercised jointly or in concert by those individuals.
+    a right, or combination of rights, referred to in paragraph (1)(a) is subject to any agreement or arrangement under which the right or rights are to be exercised jointly or in concert by those individuals.

   **(3)** For the purposes of this section, a significant number of shares of a corporation is